Great that you’ve made your choice for one of our programmes and want to apply!

-To make a planning you should use the Study Handbook and the Scheduling of courses.
+To make a planning you should use the study Handbook and the scheduling of courses.
 Discuss with your own tutor or study advisor in your home university which course units would be relevant and recognized as a contribution to your own degree programme.

 You may contact the exchange coordinator of Wageningen University of your proposed field of study to discuss your selection of courses.
 Please, contact only one of them.
 Let your choice depend on your main subject of study.

 This coordinator will be your contact in Wageningen.
-If he or she thinks it better to forward your application to one of the other coordinators, this will be done automatically and – of course - you will be informed.
+If he or she thinks it is better to forward your application to one of the other coordinators, this will be done automatically and – of course - you will be informed.

-If you are nominated on time: you will receive an invitation to use our online application method
+If you are nominated on time: you will receive an invitation to use our online application method.

-- Transcript of records Also include a scan of the official signed and duly stamped Transcript of Records (both BSc and, if applicable, MSc) with your application documents.
+- Transcript of records: Also include a scan of the official signed and duly stamped Transcript of Records (both BSc and, if applicable, MSc) with your application documents.
 Please write the courses in progress or planned courses, that aren't mentioned on your transcript, on the application document.
-A student who wants to take BSc subjects should have completed 120 ECTS credits before his start in Wageningen.
+A student who wants to take BSc subjects should preferably have completed 120 ECTS credits before his/her start in Wageningen.
 A student who wants to take MSc subjects should have completed at least 150 ECTS credits before he is allowed to start in Wageningen.
 An explanation of ECTS credits can be found here.